-“While we all think that using reusable straws and cups are the biggest help in reducing environmental impact and encouraging a sustainable livelihood, what triggers even more environmental waste is our reliance on dairy products.
+“While we all think that using reusable straws and cups is the biggest help in reducing environmental impact and encouraging a sustainable livelihood, what triggers even more environmental waste is our reliance on dairy products.
 The dairy industry is responsible for a large amount of methane, which can trigger damage to our ecosystem.

-Our organization has decided to remove dairy products in our pantry and instead replace it with plant-based options that are more eco-friendly.
+Our organization has decided to remove dairy products from our pantry and instead replace it with plant-based options that are more eco-friendly.
 This is a big step towards encouraging our employees to discover plant-based options, live a more sustainable lifestyle, and reduce their carbon footprint.”

 Sherry Morgan, Founder of Petsolino

 "Expand your event swag or corporate gifting program to include eco-conscious options."